+\end{definition} The full semantics is presented in \cref{fig:semantics}; we comment on a few details here.
+First, given a state $\sigma$, we interpret expressions $e$ and distribution expressions $d$ as values $\denot{e}_\sigma \in \mathcal{V}$ and distributions over values $\denot{d}_\sigma \in \Dist{\mathcal{V}}$, respectively; we implicitly assume that all expressions are well-typed.
+Second, since the program semantics maps $\States$ to \emph{distributions} over $\States$, the semantics for loops is only well-defined when the loop is \emph{almost surely terminating} (AST): from any initial state, the loop terminates with probability $1$. \fix{Since our data-driven procedure will require running probabilistic programs on concrete inputs, \emph{we assume throughout that all loops are almost surely terminating (AST)}.
+This condition can often be verified using existing methods~(e.g., \citep{Chatterjee2016,Chatterjee:2016:AAQ:2837614.2837639,mciver2016new}).}

-The semantics is entirely standard and can be found in \cref{app:prelim}; commands map memories to distributions over memories~\citep{Kozen81}.
-Since we will be interested in running programs on concrete inputs, \emph{we will assume throughout that all loops are almost surely terminating}; this property can often be established by other methods~(e.g., \citep{Chatterjee2016,Chatterjee:2016:AAQ:2837614.2837639,mciver2016new}). \paragraph*{Weakest pre-expectation calculus.} Morgan and McIver's \emph{weakest pre-expectation calculus} reasons about probabilistic programs by manipulating \emph{expectations}. \begin{definition} Denote the set of program states by $\States$.
+\paragraph*{Weakest Pre-expectation Calculus.} Morgan and McIver's \emph{weakest pre-expectation calculus} reasons about probabilistic programs by manipulating \emph{expectations}. \begin{definition} Denote the set of program states by $\States$.
 Define the set of expectations, $\Expt$, to be $\{ E \mid E : \States \to \mathbb{R}^{\infty}_{\geq 0}\}$.
 Define $E_1 \leq E_2 \quad\text{iff}\quad \forall \sigma \in \States: E_1(\sigma) \leq E_2(\sigma)$.
 The set $\Expt$ is a complete lattice. \end{definition} While expectations are technically mathematical functions from $\States$ to the non-negative extended reals, for formal reasoning it is convenient to work with a more restricted syntax of expectations~(see, e.g.,~\cite{DBLP:journals/pacmpl/BatzKKM21}).
-We will often view numeric expressions $e$ as expectations.
+We will often view numeric expressions as expectations.
 Boolean expressions $b$ can also be converted to expectations; we let $[b]$ be the expectation that maps states where $b$ holds to $1$, and other states to $0$.
-As an example of our notation, $[flip = 0] \cdot (x + 1)$ is an expectation, and $[flip = 0] \cdot (x + 1) \leq x + 1$.
-We sometimes write $G$ for the guard of a command.
+As an example of our notation, $[flip = 0] \cdot (x + 1)$, $x + 1$ are two expectations, and we have $[flip = 0] \cdot (x + 1) \leq x + 1$.